- Type of qualification

 After graduating, you may continue study at postgraduate diploma level.

-are working in a Special Education Needs Coordinator (SENCo) or Learning Support Coordinator (LSC) role
+- are working as a Special Educational Need Coordinator (SENCo), Learning Support Coordinator (LSC) or as a teacher in a learning support role

 Entry requirements